 As you fight back against substance abuse, you’ll have plenty of options.
 While residential or inpatient care is one choice, intensive outpatient treatment is another.
 At Crestview Recovery, IOP can be an effective way to overcome addiction.
 Learn more by examining a typical substance abuse intensive outpatient program curriculum to better understand what to expect in treatment.

-Scheduling For a Substance Abuse Intensive Outpatient Program Curriculum
+How A Substance Abuse Intensive Outpatient Program Can Help

 The exact details of a substance abuse intensive outpatient program curriculum are different for every client.
 Overall, however, one thing remains the same.
 An intensive outpatient program does not include overnight accommodation.
 This means that clients head home each evening to their own residence or to stay with family.

 IOP is a stepping stone between inpatient and outpatient care.
 While it isn’t a 24/7 environment, it is more intensive than traditional outpatient care.
 Clients can expect several hours of treatment several hours each week, although the specifics will depend on their schedules and their lifestyles.

 A big part of the IOP substance abuse curriculum revolves around individual behavioral therapy.
 Both cognitive behavioral therapy and dialectical behavioral therapy are helpful during recovery.
 Both of these therapies take place in one-on-one settings and can meet the individual needs of the client.